Richard Russell Sr.: Fraternal orders

 Russell was fond of involvement in fraternal benefit societies, especially the Royal Arcanum.
 He held a number of offices in the groups; provided legal services for them, and was frequently elected as a delegate to their conventions where he'd take Ina and one or more of his children with him on these expenses-paid trips.
 This involvement would wane after he went into legal practice in later years.

 Death

-Richard B. Russell Sr. died in 1938 of a heart attack at his home in Russell, Georgia.
+Richard B. Russell Sr. died in 1938 of a heart attack at his home in Winder, Georgia.
 He is interred on the highest point of the property, in what is now the Russell Family Cemetery.